choudharyvikash20/temp/README.md

 > ## Named Entity Recognition :
 ```
 Named entities are phrases that contain the names of persons, organizations, locations, times and quantities.
-We have performed this task on English language.

 We have only one item for framing the features , that is the "word" column ,second "POS" column and
 third "Chunking" column.